Residential Alcohol Rehab

 - Meals prepared by our chef that are nutritious and delicious

-When staying in a full residential rehab, you will be removed from any temptations which can contribute to your chances of becoming free from addiction and it is commonly accepted that relapse rates are much lower amongst those who have entered into a full residential rehab program.
+When staying in a full residential rehab, you will be removed from any temptations which can contribute to your chances of becoming free from addiction and there is some evidence that relapse rates are much lower amongst those who have entered into a full residential rehab programme.

 Factors We Assess When Determining Residential Rehab

 The type of treatment you access may depend on your circumstances and there are a variety of factors that we will assess when determining the correct treatment for you.